 Note: My next post will cover details on the study plan phases (Preparation – Review – Exam Mode).

 #7 on turning MCQs into essays is excellent!
-In the CPA exam site, I suggest readers to do just that — by answering the multiple choice questions in an “expanded manner” as required by the task-based simulations.
-Of course, this strategy should work for CMA exam as well!
+In the CPA exam site, I suggest readers do just that — by answering the multiple choice questions in an “expanded manner” as required by the task-based simulations.
+Of course, this strategy should work for the CMA exam as well!

 Hi, I'm Sherif from Egypt and Treasurer of IMA’s Western Province Chapter in KSA.
 With 10 years of Accounting and Finance experience, I passed part 1 & 2 CMA Exam and become Certified.